 - 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach Lat Bar or Low Row Bar to high pulley cable. - 3.
-Stand erect with your feet shoulder width.
-Grasp the Bar with your hands set 3 to 5 inches apart. - 4.
+Attach Low Row Bar to high pulley cable. - Stand erect with your feet shoulder width.
+Take an overhand grasp of the Low Row Bar with your hands set 3 to 5 inches apart. - 4.
 Pull the Bar down and lock your upper arms against the sides of your torso where they must remain throughout the exercise.
-Lean slightly forward at the waist. - 5.
-Moving only your forearms, use Triceps strength to press the Bar down in a semicircular arc to a position below your waist. - 6.
-Pause for a moment, then slowly return along the same arc, to the starting position.
+Lean slightly forward at the waist. - Moveing only your forearms, use Tricep strength to press the Bar down in a semicircular arc to a position below your waist. - Pause for a moment, then slowly return the Bar back along the same arc, to the starting position.
 Repeat movement. - 7.
 Exhale on exertion, inhale on return motion.

-Standing Cable Curl
+Standing Cable Curl (Biceps)

-- 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach Low Row Bar to low pulley cable. - 3.
+- Insert pin into weight stack at desired resistance level. - Attach Low Row Bar to low pulley cable.
 Take an underhand grasp on the Bar.
 Stand erect with your feet set at shoulder width, approximately 1 to 2 feet away from pulley.
-Your arms should be down at your sides with the Bar resting on your thighs. - 4.
-Keeping your upper arms locked against the sides of your torso, use Bicep strength to curl the Bar upward and forward in a semicircular arc to a position beneath your chin. - 5.
+Your arms should be down at your sides with the Bar resting on your thighs. - Keeping your upper arms locked against the sides of your torso, use Bicep strength to curl the Bar upward and forward in a semicircular arc to a position beneath your chin. - 5.
 Pause for a moment, then slowly return the bar back along the same arc, to the starting position.
-Repeat movement. - 6.
+Repeat movement.
+6. Exhale on exertion, inhale on return - 6.
 Exhale on exertion, inhale on return motion.